Grand Junction Methamphetamine Defense Lawyers

 Our country has been battling against the drug epidemic for decades, desperately trying to end drug addiction and abuse in America.
 That desperation, while valiant, means that police officers and our justice system can come down incredibly harshly on anyone charged with a drug crime.
 You may find yourself serving years, even decades, behind bars, with little to no support once you are finally released.

 However, a skilled Grand Junction methamphetamine defense lawyer may be able to get your charges reduced or even completely dropped.
 Doing so won’t be easy and will require an in-depth investigation.
 That is why you need to be sure you are working with the best of the best.
-For legal support you can rely on, call Peters & Nolan, LLC at (970) 243-4357 today.
+For legal support you can rely on, contact Peters & Nolan, LLC at (970) 243-4357 today.
 We are waiting to help.

 Colorado, like all other states, has strict laws when it comes to controlled substances.
 Controlled substances refer to drugs that are placed on the federal drug “schedules.”
 These schedules were first established by the federal government in the 1970s when the war on drugs first began.
 They range from I to V, with I being the tightest controlled and V being the loosest.